amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 ========================================================
 Objects and their links are represented in a graph.

-Each box represent an object :
+Each box represent an object:

 * Pink is for users